GIL-UNAM/AuthorshipAttribution-ElMondrigo/README.md

   ```

 If you want to run the codes, they are in the `utils` folder, where you can see how the results come out and what each code does.

+## :pencil: How to cite
+If you use the corpus please cite the following articles:

+1)Sierra, G., Hernández-García, T., Gómez-Adorno, H., & Bel-Enguix, G. A case study in authorship attribution: The Mondrigo.
+Journal of Intelligent & Fuzzy Systems, (Preprint), 1-8.